Madara-Uchiha-7/C-Sharp-Udemy-Krystyna/README.txt

 Section 2
 Some lectures comments you need to fix, they do not explain everything.
 IF possible write section 2 assignment also.

+Section 3,
+starting 2-4 lectures does not have the notes file.
+Add it.